SpectroFinance/SpectroCoin-Merchant-API/README.md

 # Example applications

-There are made several sample SpectroCoin merchant API client applications.
-You should adapt them for your needs.
+There are several sample SpectroCoin merchant API client applications.
+You should customize them for your needs.

 ## Java